DimitarTsingov/QA-Automation-Assignment/README.md

 ## Project Setup

 To set up the project locally, follow these steps:
-1. Clone the repository
+1. Clone the repository;
-2. Install dependencies
+2. Install dependencies;
+3. The automation script is located in this folder: "tests" and has the following name: "assignment.spec.js";
-3. Run the automation script
+5. Run the automation script